andrewdhawthorne/Module-11-Data_Collection-Challenge/README.md

 5. How many terrestrial days exist in a Martian year?

-    #### The data indicates that there are roughly earth 686 days in a Martian year, which is similar to what is indicated online (see below)
+    #### The data indicates that there are roughly 686 earth days in a Martian year, which is similar to what is indicated online (see below).

 ## Sources: